 The 21st century has shown significant increase in the nonprofit arts and culture industry.
-According to the Americans for the Arts most recent economic impact study, the nonprofit arts sector generates $166.2 billion in economic activity each year and according to the National Endowment for the Art's 2008 Public Participation in the Arts survey, about 35 percent of all US adults - or 78 million Americans - attended a museum, gallery or performing arts event in the past year.
-Thus, arts and cultural organizations are increasingly seeking trained professionals to provide vision and leadership.
+According to the Americans for the Arts most recent economic impact study, the nonprofit arts sector generates $166.2 billion in economic activity each year and according to the National Endowment for the Art's 2008 Public Participation in the Arts survey, about 35% of all U.S. adults attended a museum, gallery or performing arts event in 2007.
+Arts and cultural organizations are increasingly seeking trained professionals to provide vision and leadership.
 The University of Kentucky prepares the next generation of arts leaders through its innovative online M.A. in Arts Administration.

 Ideal candidates for the M.A. include individuals who have experience in the arts or arts management and have the desire to supplement this experience with more in-depth training in the form of an advanced business and nonprofit arts-focused degree.
 These include persons who have graduated with a bachelor's degree in Arts Administration or a related field and professionals with experience in the arts or arts management.

 UK offers its M.A. in Arts Administration as a completely online program.
+Students are accepted for the fall, spring, and summer semesters.
 This provides several benefits to UK graduate students: